3DV 2026

 3Google, Switzerland

-GIGA creates 3D Gaussian avatars from 4 input views and a body template .
+GIGA creates texel-aligned 3D Gaussians from sparse (1-4) input views and a body template .
 It computes RGB texture and canonical position maps as character-specific inputs.
 Separate appearance () and geometry () encoders process these inputs.
 Both encoders use cross-attention for conditioning on the observed character pose embedding , with motion embedding serving as context and combined encoder outputs () as query.
 Multiple decoders () generate the final texel-aligned 3D Gaussian avatar, taking into account intermediate featur maps from the encoders, propagated through skip-connections (colored dashed lines).
-The avatar is articulated with linear blend skinning.
+The final representation is articulated with linear blend skinning.

-Driving a high-quality and photorealistic full-body human avatar, from only a few RGB cameras, is a challenging problem that has become increasingly relevant with emerging virtual reality technologies.
-To democratize such technology, a promising solution may be a generalizable method that takes sparse multi-view images of an unseen person and then generates photoreal free-view renderings of such identity.
-However, the current state of the art is not scalable to very large datasets and, thus, lacks in diversity and photorealism.
-To address this problem, we propose a novel, generalizable full-body model for rendering photoreal humans in free viewpoint, as driven by sparse multi-view video.
-For the first time in literature, our model can scale up training to thousands of subjects while maintaining high photorealism.
-At the core, we introduce a MultiHeadUNet architecture, which takes sparse multi-view images in texture space as input and predicts Gaussian primitives represented as 2D texels on top of a human body mesh.
-Importantly, we represent sparse-view image information, body shape, and the Gaussian parameters in 2D so that we can design a deep and scalable architecture entirely based on 2D convolutions and attention mechanisms.
-At test time, our method synthesizes an articulated 3D Gaussian-based avatar from as few as four input views and a tracked body template for unseen identities.
-Our method excels over prior works by a significant margin in terms of cross-subject generalization capability as well as photorealism.
+Driving a high-quality and photorealistic full-body virtual human from a few RGB cameras is a challenging problem that has become increasingly relevant with emerging virtual reality technologies.
+A promising solution to democratize such technology would be a generalizable method that takes sparse multi-view images of any person and then generates photoreal free-view renderings of them.
+However, the state-of-the-art approaches are not scalable to very large datasets and, thus, lack diversity and photorealism.
+To address this problem, we propose GIGA, a novel, generalizable full-body model for rendering photoreal humans in free viewpoint, driven by a single-view or sparse multi-view video.
+Notably, GIGA can scale training to a few thousand subjects while maintaining high photorealism and synthesizing dynamic appearance.
+At the core, we introduce a MultiHeadUNet architecture, which takes an approximate RGB texture accumulated from a single or multiple sparse views and predicts 3D Gaussian primitives represented as 2D texels on top of a human body mesh.
+At test time, our method performs novel view synthesis of a virtual 3D Gaussian-based human from 1 to 4 input views and a tracked body template for unseen identities.
+Our method excels over prior works by a significant margin in terms of identity generalization capability and photorealism.

 @article{zubekhin2025giga,